Loading...

 How to consume Fish Curry, Idli without glucose spikes

-Add a side of leafy green vegetables or a salad to your meal.
-Foods like spinach, kale, or broccoli can help slow down the absorption of carbohydrates, leading to more stable blood sugar levels.
+Include a side of leafy greens or a small salad with your meal.
+Foods like spinach, kale, and lettuce can help slow down the absorption of glucose.

 Choose Whole Grains